SeanMythen/pizZazz/pages/index.md

 stylist1image: /assets/img/uploads/Madlayn.jpg
 stylist1name: Madlayn Tinsley
 stylist1description: >-
-  I have been a hairstylist for 20 plus years.
-I've always had a desire to open a Barber Shop on campus to accommodate students and staff with affordable prices, and in 2012 PizZazz's doors opened.
-Here, you will find an environment and atmosphere that is welcoming to all people.
-I'm very passionate about what I do and I enjoy meeting and servicing all nationalities.
+  I have been a hairstylist for more than 20 years.
+I'm very passionate about what I do and I enjoy meeting new people.
+I've always had a desire to open a Barber Shop on campus that could accommodate students and staff with affordable prices.
+In 2012 PizZazz's doors opened to the public, and since then, has been providing an environment and atmosphere that is welcoming to people of all nationalities.
 stylist2image: /assets/img/uploads/hero.jpeg
 stylist2name: Kim
 stylist2description: Kim is originally...